Correspondence

 Email: tracy.catling1@homeoffice.gov.uk

-15. The tests set out in the Road Traffic Act 1988 Act (“the 1988 Act”) for the offences of careless and dangerous driving currently apply to police drivers in the same way as any other driver, taking no account of the various exemptions in road traffic legislation (for example, in relation to speed limits and road signs) that apply to the police or of their additional training.
+15. The tests set out in the Road Traffic Act 1988 Act (“the 1988 Act”) for the offences of careless and dangerous driving applied to police drivers in the same way as any other driver, taking no account of the various exemptions in road traffic legislation (for example, in relation to speed limits and road signs) that apply to the police or of their additional training.
 Those offences are committed when a person drives in a way that is below (careless) or far below (dangerous) what would be expected of a competent and careful driver.

-16. The Police Crime Sentencing and Courts (PCSC) Act 2022 introduced a new test to assess the standard of driving of a police officer.
+16. The Police, Crime, Sentencing and Courts (PCSC) Act 2022 introduced a new test to assess the standard of driving of a police officer.

 17. Sections 5 and 6 of the PCSC Act 2022 amended the 1988 Act tests for the offences of dangerous and careless driving respectively so that in determining whether an offence has been committed a designated person’s standard of driving is compared to that of a competent and careful constable who has undertaken the prescribed training, and therefore has the same skills.
 The new test applies where the designated person is driving for police purposes (or, in the case of NCA, law enforcement purposes) and has undertaken the prescribed training.